directvt/vtm/doc/architecture.md

 ### DirectVT mode

 In DirectVT mode, the client side receives the event stream, and renders itself directly in a binary endianness-aware form, avoiding any expensive parsing and cross-platform issues.
+If a vtm process running in this mode is hosted by the desktop `DirectVT Gateway` window, the object behaves as if it were attached directly to the desktop window, seamlessly receiving the entire set of desktop events.

 ### Text/VT mode